rifflearning/jitsi-meet-mobile/react/features/riff-platform/docs/SCHEDULERDEVNOTES.md

  ```
  calculateRecurringByOccurrence({ startDate, occurrences, ...options})
  ```
  For correct result it is necessary to pass date in UTC time this way `date.clone().utc(true)`.
 It changes timezone to UTC without changing the current time.
 We need it for correct recurring dates using moment-recur.
-Moment-recur handles dates only and time information is discarded (ex. if we pass date in UTC time and when we select monthly recurrence by day and timezone day is different than UTC day - as the result we will have recurrence dates by UTC, not timezone);
+Moment-recur handles dates only and time information is discarded *(e.g. if we pass date in UTC time and when we select monthly recurrence by day and timezone day is different than UTC day - as the result we will have recurrence dates by UTC, not timezone)*;

 Before sending recurrence to database we set timezone to start/end date *(getDateByTimeAndTimezone function)* with correct time by `startDate` and `duration`(for end date) using:
 ```